| |

 Pitch Fork

 Also called a digging fork or a large garden fork, I use it for loosening up and aerating larger patches of soil and incorporating fresh soil or compost into the existing dirt.
-Mine gets the most use in the spring when I’m working to get my garden ready for planting.
+Mine gets the most used in the spring when I’m working to prepare my garden for spring planting.

 Things to look for when purchasing a pitch fork: